 CLEAR does come at a fairly high price tag of $179 per year.
-But, if you often fly through one of 45 airports that offers CLEAR, it might be worth it.
+But, if you often fly through one of the 45 airports that offer CLEAR, it might be worth it.
 As you can tell from my story above, CLEAR is there even when TSA or Global Entry is overcrowded.

-However, it’s important know that the Global Entry (which includes TSA PreCheck) is only $100 a year, and many credit cards reimburse you for the cost.
+However, it’s important to know that the Global Entry (which includes TSA PreCheck) is only $100 a year, and many credit cards reimburse you for the cost.
 And TSA PreCheck on its own is only $85.

 Although CLEAR’s popularity is increasing, it is currently available at only 45 airports.
 Fortunately, most of those are in major cities.

-Here’s a full list of CLEAR locations:
+Here’s a full list of CLEAR airport locations:

 - Fort Lauderdale